This course will cover the following digital electronics components and

 Digital-to-Analog Converters (DAC).

 - Digital Signal Processing (DSP).

 This course has received a QEP-Mellon grant administered by the

 Charles Center, College of William and Mary.
-The grant is
+At present, the grant is

-providing the course with new computer workstations for FPGA
+providing partial support to the course with budget funds for 6-week

 FPGA chips are hardware programmable chips which can be set-up to perform any

 type of digital operation or series of digital operations (below 100,000 logic

 gates).
 A computer is used to program the FPGA so that the thousands of